-Safe Routes to School (SRTS) is a national movement that seeks to make it safer and easier for children to walk or bicycle to school by improving the walking and bicycling environment through fun education and encouragement programs.
+Safe Routes to School (SRTS) is a national movement seeking to make safer and easier walking and bicycling routes for children to school through fun, educational, and encouragement programs.

-The Stockton SRTS Plan will document the existing state of walking and bicycling near our schools and recommend projects and programs for a healthier, safer, more sustainable and environmentally sound community with improved air quality and less traffic congestion by reducing the number of school-related vehicle trips.
-The City’s vision is to create a comprehensive plan as an umbrella moving forward, guided by the 6 E’s of Safe Routes to School:
+The Stockton SRTS Plan documents existing walking and cycling near our schools and recommends projects and programs to help reduce the number of school-related vehicle trips – creating a healthier, safer, more sustainable and environmentally sound community with better air quality and less traffic congestion.

-The City’s SRTS Plan will include schools in four school districts: Stockton Unified School District, Lodi Unified School District, Lincoln Unified School District, and Manteca Unified School District.
+The City’s SRTS Plan includes 64 schools in four school districts: Stockton Unified School District, Lodi Unified School District, Lincoln Unified School District, and Manteca Unified School District.

-The project team has conducted infrastructure field reviews around the 64 participating Stockton-area schools to develop a list of project recommendations to make students and families feel safer walking or riding a bicycle to school.
+The SRTS Plan project team conducted infrastructure field reviews around the 64 participating Stockton-area schools to develop a list of project recommendations for students and families to feel safer walking or riding a bicycle to school.

-The project list is under development and will be presented to the public at an upcoming workshop.

-The SRTS Plan will outline existing Safe Routes to School efforts for Stockton-area schools and provide a set of engineering and programmatic recommendations for each school to help make walking or riding a bicycle to school feel safer and more enjoyable for students and their families.
+The SRTS Plan outlines existing Safe Routes to School efforts for Stockton-area schools and provides engineering and program recommendations for each school to help walking or riding a bicycle to school feel safer and more enjoyable for students and their families.

-A complete street is planned, designed, operated, and maintained to provide safe mobility for all users, including bicyclists, pedestrians, transit vehicles, truckers, and motorists, appropriate to the street’s function and context.
+A complete street is planned, designed, operated, and maintained to provide safe mobility for all users, including bicyclists, pedestrians, transit vehicles, truckers, and motorists, appropriate to the street’s function.
 For more information, see the California Department of Transportation’s (Caltrans) link below and the City’s Street Design Guidelines.

 California Department of Transportation SRTS